-Each of us has our own unique set of the gut microbiome.
-Some factors that affect the makeup of the gut microbiome are diet, exercise and medication; hence, you have your own distinct microbiota community based on your lifestyle.
+Each of us has our own unique set of gut microbiome.
+Some factors that affect gut microbiome are diet, exercise, and medication; hence, you have your own distinct microbiota community based on your lifestyle.

 So, what particular factors say that you have healthy gut communities, you may ask?
 Scientists are still trying to study the best indicators of having healthy gut communities.

-As research progresses, experts conclude that people who have many different microbes have better health and diet compared with those who have less bacterial diversity.
+As research progresses, experts conclude that people who have many different microbes have better health and diet compared to those who have less bacterial diversity.

 Generally, we think about eating the fundamentals in our diets, such as vegetables and meats; however, a variation in cultural and personal levels can also affect our gut health, including the way we cook and add ingredients to our meals, like herbs and spices.